mgupta1410/anonymize/README.md

 # Text Anonymization
-Anonymizing people, organizations and locations using Spacy NER.
+Anonymizing Named Entities like people, organizations and locations using Named Entity Reocgnition.

 ### Install and activate Python 3 virtualenv
 ```